Thomas J. Overbye

 Ph.D.
 Electrical Engineering University of Wisconsin 1991

 Thomas J. Overbye is the Fox Family Professor of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign (UIUC).
 He received his BS, MS, and Ph.D. degrees in Electrical Engineering from the University of Wisconsin-Madison in 1983, 1988 and 1991 respectively.
 Prior to joining UIUC he was employed with Madison Gas and Electric Company from 1983 to 1991.
 He has served on the U.S. DOE Power Outage Study Team in 1999, helped with their National Transmission Grid study in 2002, and served on the August 14th 2003 Blackout Investigation team.
 Dr. Overbye is the original developer of PowerWorld Simulator, an innovative software package for power system analysis and visualization, and a co-founder of PowerWorld Corporation.
-He is also the recipient of the Alexander Schwarzkopf Prize for Technological Innovation, and a University of Wisconsin-Madison College of Engineering Distinguished Achievement Award, and a member of the US National Academy of Engineering.
+He is also the recipient of the Alexander Schwarzkopf Prize for Technological Innovation, a University of Wisconsin-Madison College of Engineering Distinguished Achievement Award, and a member of the US National Academy of Engineering.

 For more information

 I continue to pursue excellence in teaching.
-Given our high course enrollments, my current teaching focus is ECE 333, ECE 476 and ECE 530.
+Given our high course enrollments, my current teaching focus is ECE 333, ECE 476, ECE 530 and ECE 576.

 My general area of research is power system operations, visualization and cyber security.
 I have specified projections looking at 1) visualization of power system information, 2) increasing the penetration of renewable energy sources such as wind and PV, 3) application of phasor measurement unit information for enhanced power system operation, 4) cyber security aspects of the power grid operation (associated with TCIP), 5) power distribution system modeling, 6) modeling of power system impacts of geomagentic disturbances.